Abelian motives and Shimura varieties in nonzero characteristic

 We study elliptic modular curves by realizing them as moduli curves for elliptic curves.
 This works, not only in characteristic zero, but also in mixed characteristic and characteristic $p$.
 Some Shimura curves cannot be realized as moduli curves, but a trick of Shimura allows us to deduce their properties from those that can.

 In this article, we suggest an approach that makes the theory of Shimura varieties of abelian type as simple, at least conceptually, as that of Shimura curves.

 Much of the work on Shimura varieties over the last thirty years has been devoted to constructing the theory that would follow from a good notion of motives, one incorporating the Hodge, Tate, and standard conjectures.
-These conjectures are believed to be beyond reach, and may not even be correct as stated.
-I argue in this article that there exists a theory of motives, accessible to proof, weaker than Grothendieck's, but with many of the same consequences. \eabstract
+These conjectures are believed to be beyond reach, and may not even be correct as stated.\footnote{While we all hope that Grothendieck's motivic paradise exists, it may be too optimistic to expect that it can be constructed using actual algebraic classes.} I argue in this article that there exists a theory of motives, accessible to proof, weaker than Grothendieck's, but with many of the same consequences. \eabstract

 \tableoc